rahullengare/rahullengare/README.md

 ## ✍️ I Build, Break & Learn Publicly

 📌 I believe in **"Learn → Build → Share"**
-📚 Follow my journey as I move from college to cloud engineer
+📚 Follow my journey as I move from college to Cloud Developer
 🔗 Connect with me on [LinkedIn](#) or check out my [Cloud projects](#)

 ---